apache/mesos/docs/committers.md

 # Committers

+An Apache Mesos committer is a contributor who has been given write access to the Apache Mesos code repository and related Apache infrastructure.
+In the Mesos project, each committer is also a voting member of the PMC.

+## Becoming a committer

+Every new committer has to be proposed by a current committer and then voted in by the members of the Mesos PMC.
+For details about this process and for candidate requirements see the general [Apache guidelines for assessing new candidates for committership](https://community.apache.org/newcommitter.html).
+Candidates prepare for their nomination as committer by contributing to the Mesos project and its community, by acting according to the [Apache Way](http://theapacheway.com), and by generally following the path [from contributor to committer](https://community.apache.org/contributors/) for Apache projects.
+Specifically for the Mesos project, you can make use of the [Apache Mesos Committer Candidate Checklist](https://community.apache.org/committer-candidate-checklist/) for suggestions of what kind of contributions and demonstrated behaviors can be instrumental, and to keep track of your progress.

 ## Current Committers

 We'd like to thank the following committers to the Apache Mesos project who have helped get the project to where it is today.
-Committers are voted on by members of the Mesos PMC.
 This list might be stale, the canonical list is located on [Apache's website](http://people.apache.org/committers-by-project.html#mesos).

 <table class="table table-hover table-condensed">
   <thead>